ycj28c/scribble/_posts/2018-07-06-cookie-banner.md

 Compatible Issue
 ----------
-Since it is implement in client side, it has risk of compatible issue.
-For example, Chrome and Firefox can block all the cookie, however, IE only allow block cookie for particular domain.
-And IE navigator.cookieEnabled function will always return true, here is our solution:
+Since it is implement in client side, it has compatible risk of running in different browsers.
+For example, Chrome and Firefox have feature to block all the cookies, however, IE only allow block cookie for particular domain.
+And in IE the navigator.cookieEnabled function will always return true, which require lots of debugging.
+Here is a solution:
 ~~~
 function checkCookie() {
 	if (!navigator.cookieEnabled) {